-Bas works for Odd-e, a company which supports organizations in improving their product development, mostly in Asia.
+Bas works for Odd-e, a company that supports organizations in improving their product development, mostly in Asia and Europe.

-Bas currently lives in Singapore where he ended up after living in Holland (born), China and Finland.
+Bas currently lives in Amsterdam again, after living in Singapore, China, and Finland.
 He worked in start-ups and in very traditional environments.
 This last uncomfortable experience convinced him that agile and lean development is a more human way of developing software products -- no matter how large your development is.

 He had the opportunity to introduce Agile Development (particularly Scrum) in Nokia Networks (formally NSN) but had to move to Helsinki.
 There he watched dozens of product groups adopt scrum and other agile practices.
 The extreme cold in Finland forced him to migrate south and back to China where he focused on one large product group and its Scrum adoption.

 Bas is interested in Scrum with a special focus on large companies and large product development.
 But he also enjoyed working on technical practices, especially test-driven development (particularly in embedded environments) and continuous integration.
 He keeps working as a developer because he strongly believes you need a well-factored code base if you want to be fast and flexible.
 His hobbies are studies in lean production and quality management and, of course, programming.